tornimo/tornimo-grafana-datasource/README.md

 - Open grafana
 - Go to configuration -> Data sources -> Add data source
 - Choose Tornimo
-- As URL put your Grafana backend URL (you can find it in you admin panel)
+- As URL put your Grafana backend URL (you can find it in your admin panel)
 - As Access put Server
-- As Token put your Tornimo's token
+- As Token put your Tornimo's api key (you can find it and generate it in your admin panel)
 - choose Bucket size (60s recommended)